seregamorph/kalah/README.md

 CI/CD pipeline can be easily set up using commands described in the readme.md

 ### TODOs
+All of this is not explicitly required, but may be useful in real life project.
+We can discuss it.
-- Implement kalah-cli - command-line interface to play in the terminal
+- Implement `kalah-cli` - command-line interactive interface to play in the terminal
 - Make two-client kalah.
 E.g. add a field with current player to response.
+Add back notifications (like webhooks), or reactive long polling subscriptions for signaling I/O (multiplayer).
 - Aggregated JaCoCo coverage report
 - Log each move into a separate sql table (column `version` may be used as a pair for game_id as unique key)